BDC Hamburger Icon

 Pros of a business debit card

 • It’s easy to get.
-A business credit card requires you to have a certain credit score.
-That’s not the case with a debit card.
-Since it’s tied to your business checking account, it’s much easier to obtain.
+Unlike a credit card, a business debit card is tied to your business checking account, which makes it much easier to obtain.
 Often, all you have to do to get a business debit card is to open a business checking account.

 • It’s accepted everywhere.
 Debit cards are accepted by merchants the same way credit cards are and can be used at all the same places.
 You do have the added step of entering your PIN at checkout stands, though.

 • There’s no interest to pay.
-Debit cards don’t charge interest on payments like credit cards do.
-Sure, you may get hit with overdraft fees if you go over your balance, but there’s no interest compounding over the months and years.
+Debit cards don’t incur interest on purchases like credit cards do.
+Sure, you may get hit with overdraft fees if you purchase more than you have funds to cover, but there’s no interest compounding over the months and years.
 “People don’t realize how quickly interest rates compound when you use a credit card and carry a balance,” said Gillman.

 • There’s no room to overspend.
-A credit card may have a high limit, which means you could easily spend more than you have, which may get you in trouble.
-A debit card is linked to the cash you have in the bank, so as soon as that runs out, so does your buying power, meaning you won’t rack up debt on the card.
+A credit card may have a high limit, which means you could easily spend more than you have, which may get you into trouble.
+A debit card is linked to the cash you have in the bank, so your buying power diminishes as money comes out of your account.

 Cons of a business debit card

-A debit card can help you avoid new debt, but it can also harm you financially.
+Although a debit card can help you avoid new debt, it can also harm you financially.
 Here’s how:

 • It doesn’t build your credit score.
 Purchases you make with your debit card won’t be reported to the credit agencies like credit card transactions are.
 Since you’re using your own cash, there’s no need for the credit bureaus to track how you managed it, so there’s no direct way to boost your credit score with a debit card.

 • It’s harder to protect.
-If your debit card is lost or stolen and a transaction is made with it, it’s not as easy as disputing the charge.
-Money could have been stolen from the account already, requiring additional steps to recover it.
-It typically takes banks 10 days to investigate and restore your account when there’s fraud, and that time lag could hurt your cash flow and thus your operations.
+If your debit card is lost or stolen and a transaction is made with it, it’s not as easy to dispute the charge as with a credit card account.
+Money could have been stolen from your checking or savings account already, requiring additional steps to recover it.
+It typically takes banks 10 days to investigate and restore your account when there’s a fraudulent charge.
+That time lag could hurt your cash flow and, thus, your operations.

 • Funds are limited.
-There’s no wiggle room with a debit card – your limit is the money in your account, which makes it ineffective as an emergency backup.
-If unexpected expenses arise, you may be forced to find alternative funding.
+As mentioned above, there’s no wiggle room with a debit card — your limit is the money in your bank account, which makes it ineffective as an emergency backup.
+If unexpected expenses arise and you don’t have a business credit card, you may be forced to rely on alternative lending.

 “It comes down to willpower,” said Rossman.
 “In some circumstances, it might be better to stick with a debit card.”